1998 Belgian Grand Prix: Race

-The regulations in force at the time stated that should any race be stopped within the first two laps, the start would be null and void, and a full restart over the original distance would take place.
-Thus all those involved in the incident were eligible to take place in the second start.
-Both Irvine and Barrichello had sustained minor injuries, and while Irvine restarted, Barrichello did not.
+The race start's pile up was the biggest first lap incident since the 1973 British Grand Prix caused eleven cars to retire.
+No one was injured, and all those involved in the incident were eligible to take place in the second start, as the regulations in force at the time stated that should any race be stopped within the first two laps, the start would be null and void, and a full restart over the original distance would take place.
+Both Irvine and Barrichello had sustained minor injuries; while Irvine restarted, Barrichello did not.
 Three teams had both of their cars damaged, each only had one spare car available, which meant that Salo, Rosset, and Panis could not restart as their teams decided to provide the spare car to their teammates.
 In total, four drivers did not take the second start.
 The second attempt to start the race took place nearly an hour after the first.
 At the start, Hill took the lead of a Grand Prix for the first time since the 1997 Hungarian Grand Prix.
-Championship leaders Häkkinen and Michael Schumacher battled for position at the first corner, where Häkkinen lost control of his car, and was hit by Herbert's Sauber, forcing both Häkkinen and Herbert to retire from the race.
-Also during the first lap, Coulthard and Alex Wurz collided, the damage resulted in Wurz being out of the race while Coulthard rejoined in last position.
+Championship leaders Häkkinen and Schumacher battled for position at the first corner, where Häkkinen lost control of his car, and was hit by Herbert's Sauber, forcing both Häkkinen and Herbert to retire from the race.
+Also during the first lap, Coulthard and Alexander Wurz collided, the damage resulted in Wurz being out of the race while Coulthard rejoined in last position.
 The safety car was deployed to slow the competitors down and allow Häkkinen's car, which was stranded in the middle of the track, to be safely recovered.
-The safety car was withdrawn at the end of the second lap, with Hill continuing to lead from Michael Schumacher after the resumption of the race.
+The safety car was withdrawn at the end of the second lap, with Hill continuing to lead from Schumacher after the resumption of the race.
 Hill retained the lead until the eighth lap, when Schumacher overtook him at the Bus Stop.
 Irvine then lost his front wing in an off-track excursion, dropping him from third to eleventh place as he pitted for repairs.